-Although a lot of girls get their first period between 11 and 13 years old, you could get yours anywhere between 9 and 16.
+Although a lot of girls get their first period symptoms between 11 and 13 years old, you could get yours anywhere between the ages of 9 and 16.
 Everyone has her own 'biological clock', and yours is different from anyone else's.
 So even if you feel like you'll never get your period, don't worry, you will!
-How do you know it’s onits way?
+How do you know it’s on its way?
 Watch for these signs of a girls' first period.

-First Period Symptoms Puberty in itself is a big sign that your first period’s on its way.
+First Period Symptoms Puberty in itself is a big sign that your first menstruation is on its way.
 Here are a few signs of your first period to look out for, too:

 In addition to these body changes, you can also ask your mum when she started her period.
-It’s likely that you’ll get your first period within a year or soof when she got hers.
+It’s likely that you’ll get your first menstruation within a year or so of when she got hers.
 Plus, it’s a good time to have a conversation with your mum about all the changes that you’re experiencing.
 She can also help you find the right products to deal with the first period symptoms.

 Period Emergency kit: Preparing for Your First Period Since you never know when your first period will arrive, it’s a great idea to be ready.
 Here are some ideas:

-- Prepare an emergency kit containing a pantyliner, pad and clean underwear in a discreet bag
+- Prepare an emergency girls first period kit containing a pantyliner, pad and clean underwear in a discreet bag

 - Keep a pantyliner or pad in your book bag or handbag

 - In an emergency, toilet paper can work until you can get a pantyliner or pad

 - Ask a friend, school nurse or teacher for help – most schools keep extra pantyliners or pads for exactly this reason!